Kai Tak Airport: June 2006 blueprint

 A new plan for the redevelopment of Kai Tak was issued by the government in June 2006.
 Under these proposals, hotels would be scattered throughout the 328 ha site, and flats aimed at housing 86,000 new residents were proposed.

 Other features of the plan included two cruise terminals and a large stadium.

 October 2006 blueprint

-The Planning Department unveiled a major reworking of its plans for the old Kai Tak airport site on 17 October 2006, containing "a basket of small measures designed to answer a bevy of concerns raised by the public".
+The Planning Department unveiled a major reworking of its plans for the old Kai Tak airport site on 17 October 2006, containing "a basket of small measures designed to answer a bevvy of concerns raised by the public".
 The revised blueprint will also extend several "green corridors" from the main central park into the surrounding neighbourhoods of Kowloon City, Kowloon Bay and Ma Tau Kok.

 The following features are proposed in the revised plan: